-To be the premier African American scholarship organization in the nation.
+To be the premier Black scholarship organization in the nation.

-Our mission is to uphold and promote the exemplary principles of our namesake and first African American graduate of the University of Virginia, Dr. Walter N. Ridley through:
+Our mission is to uphold and promote the exemplary principles of our namesake and first Black graduate of the University of Virginia, Dr. Walter N. Ridley through:

-Learning: To contribute to a superior learning environment by providing scholarships to African American students of the highest academic caliber.
+Learning: To contribute to a superior learning environment by providing scholarships to Black students of the highest academic caliber.

-Leadership: To represent issues of importance to African American students and Alumni.
+Leadership: To represent issues of importance to Black students and alumni.